kulbakin/psigate/README.md

 ### Known Issues (2013-11-21)

 There are inconsitencies between Account Manager API documentation v1.1.08 and actual API behavior.
-Since PHP API is a simple intermediary interface, the source of the issues PSIGate server itself.
+Since PHP API is a simple intermediary interface, the source of the issues is PSIGate server itself.

 1. Not all return codes and messages are documented (e.g. "EMR-0099 Immediate email report has been sent successfully.").
 2. Some methods return different success code from what could be assumed from documentation, e.g. account card update